-While scars after bariatric surgery are evident in the first months after surgery, they heal over time and what will be left of them is just some unclear spots.
-It is possible to minimize these scars with enough attention and proper treatments so that your skin recovery process escalates.
+Gastric sleeve treatment leaves marks after surgery and takes time to heal, and the amount of gastric sleeve surgery scars differs from the type of surgery.
+While scars after the surgery are evident in the first 3 months after surgery, they are almost spotless over a year or two.
+It is possible to minimize these visible scars with enough attention and proper treatments so that your skin recovery process can be faster.

 During sleeve gastrectomy, your bariatric surgeon creates one to five incisions in the abdomen area in order to perform the procedure.
 The number of incisions will vary depending on the method your doctor prefers.
 The procedure is performed through the opened incisions.